synfonaut/Open-Directory/README.md

 * add default state for no entries
 * success after submit, show a message
 * reset money button after submit
+* add blurb about how you can make money on opendirsv
+* allow markdown in description
+* have a chain of tips where everyone in the chain gets a % of the tip
+* about page (BSV particle effect, only run when active)
+* compile step, minify, convert to c:// and export for web & bitcoin output

-* fork button!
+* fork button! let user edit html, edit paragraphs, change name, set root category
-* let users tip someone who contributed a link
+* pagination of queries

 * add statistics, how many categories, how many entries
-* changelog
+* add recent open directories (changelog)
+* refactor code as much as possible so it's easier to organize
 * collab with bsvdevs and put 'em on chain
-* create good examples (bsvdevs, onchain games)
+* create good examples (bsvdevs, onchain games, onchain art)

+* disappear and rerender money button

 * could make entire app protocol generic by introducing schema protocol and voting protocol
 * api should have bulk-mode by default so replaying transactions (deep forking) is possible with minimal tx
  * there's an assumption being made right now that tx identifiers uniquely identify categories/items...this breaks in bulk-mode